Furretar/Long-Distance-Plushie/README.md

 `print config` - prints config to the terminal

+`print voltage` - prints voltage to the terminal and info topic mqtt

 you may need to wait to send a command if it's trying to connect to mqtt

 # Logic